navroop18/VirusTotalApi/README.md

 These can be installed via PIP or a package manager.

+**26.06.2014:**

+* Now show file name when scan/search file
+* In file-search option can now be used md5 hash
+* Rescan option now support wildcard, for example samples/*, will generate file hash in the fly

 **29.04.2014:**

-*Bug fix related with csv dumps
+* Bug fix related with csv dumps

 **23.03.2014:**